- Original Medicare includes Medicare Part A and Part B.

 Medicare Part D covers prescription medications.
 It is voluntary but beneficiaries are strongly urged to get some type of prescription drug coverage.
 If you decide you want a Medicare Advantage Part C plan, you do not need Part D.

 Medigap (Medicare supplemental insurance) is designed to pay for some of the gaps in original Medicare.
 It is not actually a part of Medicare.
-Rather, it is comprised of 10 plans that you may be able to choose from (note that one plan, Plan F, has two versions).
+Rather, it is composed of 10 plans that you may be able to choose from (note that one plan, Plan F, has two versions).
 These plans vary in terms of availability, cost, and coverage.

 The two parts of original Medicare were designed to cover services needed in hospitals and as an outpatient.
 You might think these two categories cover every imaginable service, but they do not.
 For that reason, it’s always important to check if the services or supplies you need are covered by Medicare.